redox-os/rfcs/text/0000-scheme-forward-fds.md

 Currently, this is done in the disk drivers, mainly to maintain flexibility and performance, as a middleman scheme would add latency to every single byte read or written.
-And while it may be reasonable to add this duplicate functionality to multiple drivers, the same problem applies for e.g. firewalls.
+And while it may be reasonable to add this duplicate functionality to multiple drivers, the same problem applies for e.g. firewalls. __A chroot tool implemented via schemes and namespaces, would also become zero-cost for data, even if it may have to filter metadata access, i.e. directory structures.__

 # Detailed design
 [design]: #detailed-design